heinzwittenbrink/contentstrategy4science/cs4science.md

 Nerlich, B. (2018).
 Climate change through an editorial lens.
 Nature Climate Change, 8(6), 459–460. https://doi.org/10.1038/s41558-018-0179-9

+---

 ## It brings its objects into the social discourse and is thus also partisanship

 > Also, the fossils of the science community are those who feel their work is done once they have done the field research, and have written up and published their findings.
 It is soothing to take that view.
 Yet more is needed to discharge substantive engagement.
 Through dialogue and creativity via additional ways of knowing and learning about climate change, we can enlarge possibilities for effective (climate) communication (see Chapter 4 for more).
 Similarly, information-deficit model approaches can be overcome through a sustained commitment to meeting people where they are through more creative and dialogical processes.

 # Practical contexts

 ## Content strategy for science is not simplification but translation for non-scientific contexts

-## Examples: Health, political decisions, products
+## Examples:

+ - Health,
+ - Political decisions
+ - Sustainable products

 ## It takes place dialogically